mpieczara97/BalancingTeams/README.md

 ## Running Tests in TeamBalancerImplTest

-You can run the test suite directly from your IDE or build tool by executing the test cases in the `TeamBalancerImplTest` class.
+You can run the test suite directly from your IDE or build tool by executing the testes cases in the `TeamBalancerImplTest` and `TeamPrinterImplTest`class.

 ## Running Tests via Maven